vargoson/ml-showcase/README.md

 # ML Showcase

 ML Showcase is an interactive web application built with Streamlit that demonstrates various machine learning projects I have taken part in.
-The base version of the app demonstrates real-time prediction using an enhanced DenseNet model trained on NIH Chest X-ray dataset, classifying X-ray images in real-time.
+The base version of the app demonstrates prediction using an enhanced DenseNet model trained on NIH Chest X-ray dataset, classifying X-ray images in real-time.

 As a learning data scientist, any feedback on this project/portfolio attempt would be much appreciated.
 I would like to note, that this is still a fairly early-stage project, and new iterations will happen.